 Functional Stealing: Reorganization of the Retinotopic Map After Occipital Lobe Infarction

 While neuroplasticity after stroke has been amply demonstrated using functional magnetic resonance imaging (fMRI) in the motor (1-4) and language (5) systems, there is a dearth of human studies examining neuroplasticity in the cortical visual system.
 This is in stark contrast with the extensive knowledge of visual mechanisms and their neural substrate in non-human primates and humans.
 View poster.

 The signature of brain networks after ischemic stroke in humans

 In order to understand pathological states after stroke, the projects involves using fMRI data, both from rest states and from quantitative computerized psychophysical tasks, to determine changes in functional brain networks in patients compared with healthy subjects.
 Students will learn fMRI data analysis (Free Surfer), and models of brain connectivity analysis and graph theory concepts that are used to quantitatively characterize the human connectome at the behavioral level.
 The projects may be done as a mini-project, in a few months, or as a full projects over a few years.

 The project can be split into 3-4 related subprojects to be carried out by multiple students.
-All projects are carried out at Mass General Neurology Department and the Martinos Center for Biomedical Imaging, under the supervision of Drs.
-Vaina and Buonanno.
+All projects are carried out at Mass General Neurology Department and the Martinos Center for Biomedical Imaging, under the supervision of Dr. Vaina.

 Prerequisites (desired but not obligatory): Matlab, fluent in basic statistics and signal processing, good with computers, good knowledge of human brain anatomy.
 But most important, energy and enthusiasm!